ChaudharyManBdr/POS_System/README.md

 # ajax_crud_api

-This is simple CRUD implementation with ajax
+This is simple CRUD implementation with ajax and the MEAN Stack
 - Create (POST),
 - Read (GET),
 - Update (PUT),